Muxelmann/CatEEGfMRIStudy/README.md

 ## TODOs
 - Add a "pause" screen to display in between blocks
+- Fix the quarter colouring and question/answer text to match the subject's input mechanism
 - Write the EEG interface to send time signals to EEG computer over some COM/Serial/Parallel port
+- Write finite state machine (FSM) to keep track of the trial progress for the EEG interface
+- Upgrade the difficulty mechanism to instead of basing it on the past N trials (i.e. moving average)
+- Send mark instructions via the EEG interface whilst conducting pilot trials

 <!-- more -->